Why a PAC?

 Created in May 2012, Psychology PAC is dedicated to supporting candidates for the U.S. Senate and House of Representatives who have demonstrated their commitment to psychology and psychologists.
 In order for the PAC to thrive and be effective on Capitol Hill, it is necessary to build a solid culture of participation among psychologists and educators.

-APAPO supports the professional interests of practitioners and education and training members of the American Psychological Association (APA), advocating for you on Capitol Hill, in the courts and the marketplace.
+APA Services Inc. supports the professional interests of education, science and practitioners training members of the American Psychological Association (APA), advocating for you on Capitol Hill, in the courts and the marketplace.
 As seen with marketplace challenges and a changing health care system, it has become increasingly important for professional psychology to have a more visible presence in the political arena.
-Psychology PAC is important because it provides opportunities to meet with candidates and members of Congress to educate them on issues important to practicing psychologists and education and training.
+Psychology PAC is important because it provides opportunities to meet with candidates and members of Congress to educate them on issues important to psychology.
 The PAC allows support of policymakers and congressional leaders who are or may become champions for the profession.
 It also is a way for a group of like-minded individuals to come together to make a greater impact.
-Supporting congressional candidates is crucial for the success of APAPO’s legislative advocacy strategy.
+Supporting congressional candidates is crucial for the success of APA Services Inc.’s legislative advocacy strategy.

 Log in to Contribute